jjgarcilazo/jobsearch/trabajo/README.md

 TODO: When Prompted at Welcome page you are asked if you want to search for availible Fulltime Jobs or Contract jobs .

+Get a detailed description on positions listed when prompted.

 ## Running the tests
-run bin/jobsearch you will be asked a yess/no questions, you responses will differ based on answers.
+run bin/jobsearch you will be asked a yes/no questions, you responses will differ based on answers.
+TO EXIT : simply respond no to job questions.

 ## Development